Uncovering the Village of Seven Samurai in the Izu Peninsula

 During the Sengoku period, a time of political unrest with an ongoing power struggle between the Shogun and lords, farmers hire seven ronins (masterless samurai) to defend their village against a group of bandits planning to steal their crops after the harvest.

 More than 60 years later, Seven Samurai has not aged a bit thanks to a powerful narrative and a unique set of characters that are worth all the special effects in the world.
 Under the spell of Kurosawa, the audience is placed at the center of the strenuous battle made of relentless attacks from the bandits and anxious peace moments waiting for the next offensive.
-With his first samurai movie, Kurosawa subtly captures the essence of the way of the samurai through the unfaltering earnestness of the seven ronins, ready to give their life to fullfill their mission.
+With his first samurai movie, Kurosawa subtly captures the essence of the way of the samurai through the unfaltering earnestness of the seven ronins, ready to give their life to fulfill their mission.

 The village of the farmers in Seven Samurai was a set built in Tagata on the Izu Peninsula, Shizuoka, Japan.
 Read below for more information on the filming location of Seven Samurai and travel tips for the Izu Peninsula.